shwetkm/beautiful-jekyll/_posts/2020-04-04-pytorch-basics-and-speed-comparisons-with-numpy-and-gpu.md

 * Initialising, slicing, reshaping tensors
 * Numpy and PyTorch interfacing
-* GPU support for PyTorch + Enabling GPUs on Google Colab
 * Speed comparisons, Numpy -- PyTorch -- PyTorch on GPU
 * Autodiff concepts and application
 * Writing a basic learning loop using autograd